|Scientific name||Inia geoffrensis|

 “THERE’S NO QUESTION DOLPHINS ARE SMARTER THAN HUMANS AS THEY PLAY MORE”

 We hope we have helped you learn a little about these lovely animals.
 Today there are numerous routes and Peruvian Amazon tours where the possibility of swimming with these friendly dolphins is offered.
 Without a doubt, the Pink River Dolphin is one of the animals that you will not want to miss on your vacation.
 The Machu Travel Peru team hopes they have been helpful.
-If you want to know more about our different routes, you can consult with our team of advisers.
-They will be happy to help you swim with the curious dolphins!
+We are always ready to listen to you, therefore they will inform you, immediately, about our different routes.
+And they will be happy to help you swim with the curious dolphins!